Robert B. Fiske

-Robert Bishop Fiske Jr. (born December 28, 1930) is an American trial attorney and a partner with the law firm of Davis Polk & Wardwell in New York City.
-He was the United States Attorney for the Southern District of New York from 1976 to 1980 after earlier having served as an assistant in the office from 1957 to 1961.
+Robert Bishop Fiske Jr. (December 28, 1930 – December 4, 2025) was an American trial attorney and a partner with the law firm of Davis Polk & Wardwell in New York City.
+He was the United States Attorney for the Southern District of New York from 1976 to 1980, where he was known for prosecuting high-profile organized crime cases.
+In 1994, he was appointed special prosecutor to investigate the Whitewater controversy, before being replaced by Kenneth Starr.

+Background

+Fiske was born in Brooklyn, New York, on December 28, 1930.
+He was educated at Yale University as an undergraduate before going on to attend the University of Michigan Law School, following his father's profession as a lawyer.

+Career

+Fiske began his career at Davis Polk in New York in 1955.
+From 1957 to 1961, he was an assistant United States Attorney in the Southern District of New York, where he prosecuted organized crime, before returning to private practice.
+In 1976, President Gerald Ford appointed him United States Attorney for the Southern District of New York, during which he continued to personally appear in court as a prosecutor.
+Notable cases he led included that of Nicky Barnes, which resulted in a life sentence for Barnes after four previous prosecutions had failed to secure convictions, and that of crime boss and trade unionist Anthony Scotto, who was convicted of racketeering and bribery.
+He left the post in 1980.

 Special prosecutor

-Attorney General Janet Reno appointed Fiske as the special prosecutor to investigate the Whitewater controversy and the death of White House Counsel Vince Foster in January 1994.
-At the time of his appointment, Fiske was universally praised by Republicans.
+In 1994, U.S. Attorney General Janet Reno appointed Fiske as the special prosecutor to investigate the Whitewater controversy and the death of White House Counsel Vince Foster.
+At the time of his appointment, Fiske was almost universally praised by members of the Republican Party.

 Fiske conducted investigations, and released an interim report on June 30 that in summary concluded that President Bill Clinton and White House officials had not interfered with the Resolution Trust Corporation, which was investigating the failed Madison Guaranty Savings & Loan, a partner of the Whitewater Development Corporation.
 Fiske's report also concluded that Vince Foster died by suicide.
 On the same day that Fiske released this report, President Clinton signed the Independent Counsel Reauthorization Act of 1994, effectively abolishing the position of Special Prosecutor and replacing it with the position of Independent Counsel.
 Under the new law, the Special Division had sole authority to select Independent Counsels.

 Janet Reno formally requested that Robert Fiske be chosen, and allowed to continue his investigation.
 On August 5, the Special Division, headed by Judge David Sentelle of the United States Court of Appeals for the District of Columbia Circuit, decided to replace Fiske with former Washington D.C.
 Circuit judge Kenneth Starr.